johnnguyen2020/algorithms-code/README.md

 # algorithms-code
 Sample code from EECE 2560.
-Fundamentals of Engineering Algorithms
+Fundamentals of Engineering Algorithms.
+Lab Partner Ray Trebicka

 Project #1
 In this project, you will write a complete program that allows the user to play a game of Mastermind